TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/examples_signal_processing.md

 #  Signal Processing {#EXAMPLES_SIGNAL_PROCESSING}

-This page lists all the examples related to usage of Signal Processing applications.
+This page lists all the examples related to usage of signal-processing applications.

 \cond SOC_AM275X
 -# CALCRATIO